gregoil/rotest/docs/advanced/blocks.rst

        ...

-   means declaring that the block would calculate and share (using the 'share_data' method) those fields, so that components following the block would get those fields in runtime.
+   means declaring that the block would calculate and share (using the ``share_data`` method) those fields, so that components following the block would get those fields at runtime.
-   Declaring inputs and outputs of blocks is not mandatory, but it's a good way to make sure that the blocks "click" together properly, and no block will be missing fields in run time.
+   Declaring inputs and outputs of blocks is not mandatory, but it's a good way to make sure that the blocks "click" together properly, and no block will be missing fields at runtime.

 Common features (for both flows and blocks)
 -------------------------------------------